ATOIsus/IELTS/README.md

 ## Extensive Reading:

-    1) Skimming: Briefly reaing certain sections (first, middle and last) of a paragraph to get a general idea.
+    1) Skimming: Briefly reading certain sections (first, middle and last) of a paragraph to get a general idea.
     2) Scanning: Search for keywords/ synonym of keywords in the passage.
     3) Speed Reading: Read sentences not word by word but as groups of word.